getalp/mass-dataset/README.md

 For the covered languages, we make available the output from the Maus forced aligner in LANGUAGE/textgrid/.
 For new languages, please check the Website.

 ### 3) Obtaining speech alignment on a verse level
-For each languages, the audios were sliced in verses considering the raw chapter text and the generated texgrids.
+For each language, the audios were sliced in verses considering the output of 1.3. and the generated texgrids (2.).
 More details available [here](https://github.com/getalp/multilingual-speech2speech-dataset/blob/master/scripts/alignment/).

 ## Paper Experiments